sonm-io/presale-token/docs/admins-guide.md

     Valid crowdsale manager address is required to switch to *Migrating* phase.
 It is not possible to change crowdsale manager address when migration is in progress.
-  - `tokenSelfdestruct`.
-This function destroys presale contract and all its state.
-It also moves all remaining Ether from presale token account to token manager's multisig account.
-The function can be called only in *Created* phase (when presale is not happened yet) and in *Migrated* phase (when presale and migration are completely finished).